 The Patek Philippe Chronograph Watch

 In the world of high-end watches, the Swiss watchmaking company Patek Philippe is considered the gold standard.
-In 2018, its chronograph watch, signed by the watchmaker, with moon phases and a “perpetual” calendar, sold at a Christie’s auction for over $3.2 million.
-Perhaps the reason these watches hold such a high value has to do with the 177 years of expertise behind this family-owned company.
+In November 2019, its chronograph watch — signed by the watchmaker, with moon phases and a “perpetual” calendar — sold at a Christie’s auction.
+With a final price of $31.19 million, it was the highest amount ever paid for a wristwatch at auction.
+These watches hold such high value for a few different reasons, including impeccable hand-applied decorations and over 177 years of expertise in this family-owned company.
+The money went to a good cause, though.
+The $31.19 million went toward research into a cure for Duchenne Muscular Dystrophy.

 - Price: $15 million+

-In the world of music, there are violins and then there are Stradivari.
+In the world of music, there are violins and then there are Stradivarius violins.
 Over 300 years ago, Antonio Stradivari, an Italian luthier, made about 1,100 instruments that some of the world’s greatest violinists still play today.
 There are, however, only approximately 650 of these original violins left in play.

 Though prices vary, it’s not uncommon for these violins to fetch upwards of $15 million to $20 million.
 Once, a dealer tried to sell a Stradivarius viola for $45 million but ultimately got no buyers.